& Burlesque History & Lingo

 The third act was the "afterpiece," often a comic or melodramatic scene set on a Southern plantation, or a burlesque of some famous drama.

-A cursory glance at the "minstrel years" would seem to show a century of popularity, but the genre only enjoyed a 30-year peak.
-Minstrel shows remained profitable through the 1860s, then began a serious, if slow, decline.
+A cursory glance at the "minstrel years" would seem to show a century of popularity, but the genre only enjoyed a 20-year peak (from 1850 to about 1870).
+They then began a serious decline, though the last remnants hung on doggedly.
 1909 saw the last one to play Broadway, and only three troupes remained by 1919.
-But "coon" humor (as a subset of the eternal "bumpkin" stereotype) remained popular.
+But "coon" humor (as a subset of the eternal "bumpkin" stereotype) remained popular, and revivals and crude recreations survived into the 1960s.

 GIVE 'EM SOMETHING NEW: BURLESQUE